oliver117/AdaAllegro5/README.md

 * move al_(get|set)_new_display_adapter to monitor?
 * add missing flags in font addon package
 * bitmap_lock - pixel format (is in color)
+* hyperlinks to the manual instead of inline docs?

 ### feature